What IS karaoke?

 Peripheral devices, such as the Thompson Vocal Eliminator and the Alesis Vocal Zapper, are still available, but they are expensive, and have limited effectiveness.

 You can also try software programs, such as Audacity, the DART Karaoke Studio, and VoiX, that offer vocal elimination features, but don't get your hopes up.
 The results aren't that great.

 Can I make my own karaoke?

 There are a bunch of programs available, but we can't encourage you, 'cause unless you actually wrote the song, it involves breaking copyright laws. (and most of the programs suck, anyways)

 Who makes the best sounding tracks?

 Unfortunately, most of the best manufacturers (Sound Choice, DK, Pioneer, Chartbuster) have are out of business.
 While you can still find a lot of their tracks, they are no longer producing new music (thanks to karaoke-pirating assholes).

-The newest on the scene is, www.karaoke-version.com, and they make some great quality tracks.
+Also, Karaoke-Version still sells to the U.S., and they make some great quality tracks.
 Limited song selection, but they have some stuff noone else carries, and they are very responsive to requests.

 Is it illegal for a KJ to play burned tracks at their show?

 Yeah, it is, and I don't care what the clueless nimrods say.
 Karaoke is SOFTWARE, not music, and does not fall under Fair Use laws that govern regular music.

 At one point, some karaoke companies extended limited permission for KJs to burn one backup copy of a disc, but revoked the priviledge when it started being abused by KJs burning multiple copies for use in different rigs.
 Now, the problem has escalated to the point where whole hard drives full of pirated music are being burned and sold illegally, forcing many manufacturers to file lawsuits to recoup their lost profits.

 However, while it is technically illegal to use burned tracks, manufacturers are not as quick to prosecute KJs that run just one set of equipment.